• Skip to primary navigation

 • Evenly distribute the batter among the muffin liners.
 Top the muffins with the turbinado.

-• Bake for 15 – 18 minutes, or until a toothpick entered through the top comes out clean.
+• Place the muffins in the oven and turn down the heat to 350F.
+Bake for 15 – 18 minutes, or until a toothpick entered through the top comes out clean.

 Nutrition